hif2k1/battery_sim/README.md

 - max_discharge_rate_kw: how fast the battery can discharge in kw - must be floating point number (with a decimal point e.g. 5.0)
 - max_charge_rate_kw: how fast the battery can charge in kw - must be floating point number (with a decimal point e.g. 5.0)
 - efficiency - the round trip efficiency of the battery (0-1).
 This factor is applied on discharging the battery.
-- energy_tariff - (optional) for use with variable energy tarrifs.
-If provided will count money saved by multiplying discharge from the battery by current tarrif.
-Currently no support for currency symbols so only enter number value.
+- energy_tariff - (optional) the sensor that tracks the energy tarriff - units not supported at present.

 ```yaml
 battery_sim: